mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 web-ext --no-config-discovery run
 ```

 To diagnose an issue related to config files, re-run your command with `--verbose`.
-This will tell you which config file affected which option value.
+This tells you which config file affected which option value.

 ### Specifying different source and destination directories